userbot8895/HUB-Plus/licenses/DBBPL.md

  3. Code is provided with no warranty.
 Using somebody else's code and getting angry when it goes wrong makes you EXTRA bad.
 Fix the problem yourself or submit a [bug report](https://www.chiark.greenend.org.uk/~sgtatham/bugs.html), so that the original creator can attempt to fix the problem.
 Just don't get angry about it.

+ 4. Please credit the authors of the original work in your modifications.